Statistical Analyses in the case of an Italian nurse accused of murdering patients: Introduction

 {On July 7, 2017} the Court of Appeal of Bologna acquitted her\footnote{\texttt{https://iscrivo.dcssrl.it/ISCRIVO/public/document/download?fileDoc=1D325AD31D471EC6EBA\\2FC758DA1816FB0DEE87FACE8299A006AD87992AD05AAE14889B8C0EA360C126023CB2649BF57\&public=true}}, overturning the first-degree sentence and attributed the death of RC to natural causes, declaring that ``the fact does not exist'' (in other words, a murder never took place).
 Daniela was then released from prison.
 In 2018 the Supreme Court (Corte di Cassazione) annulled the sentence (``cassation'') and ordered the trial to be repeated.
 In 2019 upon appeal, she was acquitted again, but in 2020 the Supreme Court ordered yet another new trial, an almost unprecedented situation in the Italian judicial system.

 A further trial independently took place on the 15$^{\mbox {th}}$ of December 2020, at which Daniela Poggiali was sentenced to thirty years in prison, accused of murdering another one of her patients, this time 95-year-old Massimo Montanari (MM), the former employer of her partner, who died on March 12, 2014 (a month before the death of RC).
-The prosecution considered the fact that DP was overheard in an altercation with MM in 2009, 5 years before his death, as evidence against her.
-The main evidence in this trial was based solely on the statistical evidence of the two witnesses for the prosecution, again Tagliaro and Micciolo, who claimed that the fact that DP had a significantly higher death rate in her presence could not be due to chance and implied ``la pratica seriale dell'omicidio dei pazienti'' (the workings of a serial patient killer).

 In two subsequent appeals in Bologna she was acquitted -- and at the end of the first one released after 1.003 days in prison - but with both acquittals overridden by Cassation.

 In October 2021, DP was again on trial at the Court of Appeal of Bologna and Julia Mortera was called by the defence lawyers to testify.
 Some parts of this paper are based on her testimony given on October 24, 2021.
 The following day the president of the Court of Appeal of Bologna, Judge Stefano Valenti, acquitted Daniela yet again, now of both murder charges.